nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 Below is a small portion from the User Guide, showing my documentation for the Deleting feature.

-A grey highlight as `such` indicates a command which can be typed into the command line and executed by Module Manager.
+A font as `such` indicates a command which can be typed into the command line and executed by Module Manager.
 Words in [square brackets] denotes parameters that have to be specified by the user.

 ## Project Feature